Mellanox/network-operator/scripts/sosreport/README.md

   device plugin, metrics exporter, and DRA driver (when deployed by Network Operator)
 - Maintenance Operator (when deployed by Network Operator)

-The collector also discovers every workload carrying the Network Operator Helm release's `app.kubernetes.io/instance` label.
-This release-scoped fallback captures optional and future parent-chart or sub-chart components without collecting unrelated pods when the operator shares a namespace.
-A complete release inventory is stored under `operator/helm-release/`, including Deployments, DaemonSets, StatefulSets, ReplicaSets, Jobs, CronJobs, PodDisruptionBudgets, and NetworkPolicies that are present during collection.
+The collector discovers every workload carrying the Network Operator Helm release's `app.kubernetes.io/instance` label, then sweeps every remaining pod in the operator namespace.
+The namespace sweep captures workloads with missing, custom, or changed labels, including config daemons, while preserving the component-oriented report layout.
+Dynamically discovered component directories use `<workload-kind>-<workload-name>` so same-named resources of different kinds remain separate.
+A complete release inventory is stored under `operator/helm-release/`, including the release name, chart and app versions, Helm revision metadata (without Secret payloads), optional Helm CLI metadata, Deployments, DaemonSets, StatefulSets, ReplicaSets, Jobs, CronJobs, PodDisruptionBudgets, and NetworkPolicies that are present during collection.